 If you are reading this article, it’s likely a safe assumption that you have heard about YouTrip, or may even have used it before.

 We have covered YouTrip extensively in the past.
 From our experience using it for 21 days in the USA to a guide on how you can apply for your own YouTrip card, we already know that the YouTrip card is worth having, especially if you are a frequent traveler.
 It’s not only easy to use, but also saves you money during your travel.
+You can also save money buying books online as a family.

 But we were still curious, how much exactly can YouTrip save us?